 Founded in the 1870s and presently located in the northwest corner of downtown Cincinnati, Ohio, the origins of the Lloyd Library and Museum trace back to the collection of research material acquired by brothers John Uri Lloyd (1849-1936) and Curtis Gates Lloyd (1859-1926).
 John initially needed books and serials concerning pharmaceutical chemistry to help him run the laboratory at H.M.
 Merrell and Company.
-Curtis took a different path, seeking botanical and mycological literature to provide medicinal plant information.
+Curtis took a different path, seeking botanical and mycological literature.
 This combination of interests provided the basis of subject matter represented as the stand-alone institution that is now the Lloyd Library and Museum.

-The growth of Lloyd Brothers Pharmacists was directly related to their service to Eclectic physicians.
-Eclectic medicine, including its flagship school the Eclectic Medical Institute in Cincinnati, supported methods “to sustain the vital forces” of patients and the Eclectic physician aimed to provide healing therapies that were in harmony with the body’s natural curative properties.
+The growth of Lloyd Brothers, Pharmacists was directly related to their service to Eclectic physicians.
+Eclectic medicine, advanced by its flagship school the Eclectic Medical Institute in Cincinnati, supported methods “to sustain the vital forces” of patients and the Eclectic physician aimed to provide healing therapies that were in harmony with the body’s natural curative properties.
 They opposed the use of bleeding, purging, and unnecessary surgeries, directly challenging what they perceived as barbaric medicine taught and practiced in Europe and colonial North America.
-And they primarily used plant-based drugs that were indigenous to the United States as they began to form a distinctly American materia medica (the body of collected knowledge about the therapeutic properties of any substance used for healing).
-The Eclectics, who would later experience a decline in popularity and credibility in the early 20th century, enjoyed a zenith during the middle and late 19th century, where Lloyd Brothers Pharmacists played a prominent role in their success.
+They primarily prescribed drugs made from plants indigenous to the United States as they began to form a distinctly American materia medica (the body of collected knowledge about the therapeutic properties of any substance used for healing).
+Lloyd Brothers, Pharmacists played a prominent role in the success of the Eclectic movement, which enjoyed a zenith during the late 19th to early 20th centuries.

 As the company grew, so did the Lloyd Library and Museum.
-Not long after Curtis officially joined the company, it became evident that his interests leaned more toward plants and fungi and his brothers excused him from any responsibility in the business.
-Also, the two book collections – John’s at the manufacturing plant and Curtis’s in his home – had become so large that they decided in 1902 to purchase a building at 224 West Court Street to house them all.
+Not long after Curtis officially joined the company, it became evident that his interests leaned more toward plants and fungi, so his brothers excused him from any responsibility in the business.
+Also, the two book collections – John’s at the manufacturing plant and Curtis’s in his home – had become so large that in 1902 they decided to purchase a building at 224 West Court Street to house them all.
 When the collections outgrew that building, they tore it down and built a new four-story structure in the same location to hold both the books and Curtis’s growing botanical and mycological specimen collection, known as the Lloyd Museum.
-But only five years later they had to erect a building just for the library at 309 West Court Street, leaving the museum and the mycological books at 224 West Court.
-The library had to be expanded by 50 feet at the back of the building in 1912.
+Five years later they had to erect a building just for the library at 309 West Court Street, leaving the museum and the mycological books at 224 West Court.
+The new building had to be expanded by 50 feet at the back in 1912.